 Then, we can match you up with an appropriate lender who will listen to your unique situation and understand that not everybody has perfect credit.
 There are plenty of great people who are perfectly capable of paying their mortgage.
 These people work hard and deserve to own their own home, even if they don’t have flawless credit.

 Bad credit shouldn’t mean that you’re stuck paying expensive rent for the rest of your life.
 You work hard and you put in your hours.
 You pay your bills on time.
 When the cost of a mortgage is even less than you’re currently paying for rent, why shouldn’t you be able to make payments towards something that’s yours to keep at the end of the day?

 Can You Get a Mortgage With No Credit Score?

-This is one of those situations where being on top of all of your finances for your entire life can end up making things more difficult for you:
+This is one of those situations where being on top of all of your finances for your entire life can end up making things more difficult for you.
+You might not have a credit score:

-- and if you paid for all of your vehicles in cash,
+- If you paid for all of your vehicles in cash

-- and you haven’t taken out any loans in the past – you might not have a credit score.
+- If you haven’t taken out any loans in the past

 You’ve been far above average in terms of being responsible with your money, but you’ve been so responsible that you can’t prove that you’re trustworthy to a lender who wants to see a credit score.
 It feels unfair, right?